HipsterSloth/psmove_dk2_coreg/README.md

 7. Make sure your PSMove and DK2 are both in view of their cameras.
 8. Run psmdk2.exe
     * Alternatively, if you want to output the data to a file, try `psmdk2 > output.csv`
+8. Attach the PSMove to the DK2.
+9. If you like, press the PSMove Circle button once to zero positional data for both PSMove and DK2, and to reset the PSMove orientation and DK2 yaw.
-9. Press & Hold the PSMove Move button to print data (to screen or file)
+10. Press & Hold the PSMove Move button to print data (to screen or file) while you move the objects in the camera frustrums.
-10. Press PSMove select button to quit.
+11. Press PSMove select button to quit.
-11. Delete the first two lines from the output file.
+12. Delete the first two lines from the output file.